 Universal Representation–as a principle and policy objective–ensures that every person, regardless of immigration status, has access to due process.
 Having access to legal representation makes a sizeable difference in an individual’s case.
 For example, asylum seekers are five times more likely to win their case for asylum if they have legal counsel.
 Yet there continue to be systemic inequities, with upwards of 70% of immigration cases lacking legal representation.

 Not having an attorney has also been shown to have significant negative effects on the health and well-being of immigrants and their families.
 Areas of impact can include loss of income, degradation of mental health, and loss of access to medical care.
 Although having legal representation does not guarantee the outcome of a case, it can reduce harm and ensure that the dignity of individuals is protected.

-Across the nation, organizations at the local and state levels are using a variety of tools, from legal services, to organizing, base-building, and advocacy, to advance universal representation.
-In this webinar, funders will learn from the on-the-ground experts about their efforts to champion universal representation and how philanthropy can resource and support their work.
+Across the nation, organizations at the local and state levels are using a variety of tools and approaches to advance the goal of universal representation.
+In this webinar, funders will learn from experts on the ground about their efforts to champion universal representation and how philanthropy can resource and support their work.

 Thank you for your interest in this program.
 GCIR's webinars and funder learning opportunities are made possible through the time and expertise of presenters from the field.
 In the spirit of transparency, GCIR will make available the list of webinar participants to presenters upon request, unless the registrant requests to remain anonymous (to register anonymously for this program uncheck the box "show in roster").